 The bar is also home to Glasgow’s only women’s whisky club.

 The mecca of beer lovers reopened in 1971.
 The award-winning bar offers an extensive menu of tasty beer and wine.
-The famous Bon accord specialises in brilliant beer, wonderful whisky and great food.
-It’s been running for over 19 years near Charing cross railway station Glasgow situated near river Clyde.
+The famous Bon Accord specialises in brilliant beer, excellent whisky, and great food.
+It’s been running for over 19 years near Charing Cross railway station in Glasgow near the river Clyde.

 153 North St, Glasgow G3 7DA UK

-This Glasgow favourite bar has won the UK whisky bar of the year and also many such awards for excellent beers and cider collection.
+This Glasgow favourite bar has won the UK Whisky Bar of the Year and many such awards for excellent beers and cider collection.

-It is a traditional Scottish pub with wonderful decor.
-The pub never disappoints you and serves the food and drinks to you with great hospitality and at reasonable prices.
+It is a traditional Scottish pub with excellent decor.
+The pub never disappoints you and serves the food and drinks to you with great hospitality and reasonable prices.

-The full menu for breakfast, lunch, as well as dinner, is provided at particular times.
+The full breakfast, lunch, and dinner menu is provided at particular times.
 Quality food is served with great service and friendly staff.

 You can also download their live whisky menu.
-For this, you just need to go to the APP store and enter Bon Accord whiskies and download their whisky menu.
+For this, you must go to the APP store, enter Bon Accord whiskies and download their whisky menu.

-Glasgow is a big city with massive shopping centres and great food to eat, but its soul lies in its pubs and bars.
-Above we highlighted the best pubs in this city which we shortlisted from a large number of pubs and bars here.
+Glasgow is a big city with massive shopping centres and great food, but its soul lies in its pubs and bars.
+Above, we highlighted the best pubs in this city, which we shortlisted from many pubs and bars here.

-Apart from this, there are certain areas and pubs which are worth visiting for their original features, selection of music and club nights.
+Apart from this, there are certain areas and pubs that are worth visiting for their original features, selection of music, and club nights.

-- The Buck’s Bar at Glasgow’s southside is a rock n roll bar that provides a wide selection of chicken and cocktails.
+- The Buck’s Bar at Glasgow’s Southside is a rock n roll bar with a wide selection of chicken and cocktails.
 They organise a live music venue on Fridays and Saturdays.

 - The Sparkle Horse at Glasgow’s downhill street is becoming a firm favourite due to its elegance and friendly staff.

-- The Drake, The Belle, The Doublet, The Laurieston, The Duke’s Umbrella, and The Gate are also some of the pubs in the city centre to celebrate club nights.
+- The Drake, The Belle, The Doublet, The Laurieston, The Duke’s Umbrella, and The Gate are some city centre pubs to celebrate club nights.

 - Barrowland Ballroom is yet another top-notch live music venue which you can find in the city centre.